SNHD-Development/FormSchemaRender/README.md

 2. formData: formData JS Object (Optional)
 3. mode: mode either "read", "edit" or "create" (Optional)
 4. view: view to render "default", "horizontal" or "wizard" (Optional, default view is horizontal view)
+5. token: if you want to add token in your form, you can add it here (Optional, but recommended)

 Example: